 EP: I see a picture of my mouth internally.

-TG: But think about it for a second; is what you’re seeing in your mind’s eye but out here in front or is it somehow something you see inside of you?
+TG: Think about it for a moment; is what you’re seeing in your mind’s eye but out here in front, or is it somehow something you see inside of you?

 EP: I’m picturing it inside my own head.

 TG: Your system has economy of scale in its own way.
-But practically everyone I’ve interviewed or spoken to about this—myself included—sees some kind of internal scale or dial or device to know how much acid, alcohol or tannin we’re tasting.
+Practically everyone I’ve interviewed or spoken to about this—myself included—sees some kind of internal scale or dial or device to know how much acid, alcohol, or tannin we’re tasting.
 But you calibrate in a different way in that you see different kinds of pictures for different amounts.
 I’m curious, if I say imagine biting into a lemon, what kind of picture of your cheeks would you get?